mustafayigit34/mustafayigit34/README.md

 ### Hi there 👋

+- :computer: I’m currently studying at Kocaeli University
 - 🔭 I’m currently working on my school projects.
-- :computer: I’m currently studying at Kocaeli University
-- 📫 How to reach me: mustafayigitofficial@outlook.com
+- 📫 How to reach me: mustafayigitofficial@outlook.com or  mustafayigitofficial@gmail.com